tdewolff/canvas/README.md

 ## Examples
 **[Street Map](https://github.com/tdewolff/canvas/tree/master/examples/map)**: the centre of Amsterdam is drawn from data loaded from the Open Street Map API.

-**[Mauna-Loa CO2 conentration](https://github.com/tdewolff/canvas/tree/master/examples/graph)**: using data from the Mauna-Loa observatory, carbon dioxide concentrations over time are drawn
+**[Mauna-Loa CO2 concentration](https://github.com/tdewolff/canvas/tree/master/examples/graph)**: using data from the Mauna-Loa observatory, carbon dioxide concentrations over time are drawn

-**[Document](https://github.com/tdewolff/canvas/tree/master/examples/document)**: an example of a text document.
+**[PDF document](https://github.com/tdewolff/canvas/tree/master/examples/document)**: an example of a text document using the PDF backend.

 **[OpenGL](https://github.com/tdewolff/canvas/tree/master/examples/opengl)**: an example using the OpenGL backend.

 **[Gio](https://github.com/tdewolff/canvas/tree/master/examples/gio)**: an example using the Gio backend.

+**[Fyne](https://github.com/tdewolff/canvas/tree/master/examples/fyne)**: an example using the Fyne backend.

 **[TeX/PGF](https://github.com/tdewolff/canvas/tree/master/examples/tex)**: an example showing the usage of the PGF (TikZ) LaTeX package as renderer in order to generated a PDF using LaTeX.